ddwag1/rt-sdk/README.md

     });
 ```

-### Get all products of a specific show
+### Get all products of a specific series
-rt.products() takes a show slug (and `options`).
-If there isn't a specific product collection associated with the show it will return generic products;
+rt.products() takes a series slug (and `options`).
+If there isn't a specific product collection associated with the series it will return generic products;
 ```js
 rt.products('cow-chop-gaming')
     .then(products => {